-Military Begins Closed-Door Trial of Alleged Coup Plotters, Bars Journalists from Venue
+Military Begins Closed-door Trial of Alleged Coup Plotters, Bars Journalists from Venue

 Linus Aleke in Abuja

-The Nigerian military has commenced the closed-door trial of personnel accused of plotting to overthrow the country’s democratic government, as journalists were barred from covering the proceedings.
+The Nigerian military yesterday commenced the closed-door trial of personnel accused of plotting to overthrow the country’s democratic government, as journalists were barred from covering the proceedings.

+This comes exactly three days after the federal government filed a 13-count charge before the Federal High Court, Abuja, against a retired major general, a retired naval captain, a serving police inspector, and three others, who were allegedly involved in the coup to oust President Bola Tinubu.

 According to those present, the directive came shortly after a bus conveying the accused officers arrived.